RSR Air/Fuel Ratio Gauges

 You drive down to the Harley dealer in your late model car or truck.
 It starts instantly, works perfectly for years, and it has narrowband O2 sensors.
 You buy your expensive Harley and want to take off the sophisticated Delphi Closed-Loop Narrowband system and put on a completely new system with Wide Band Sensors or, even worse, you want to put on a Power Commander that eliminates the O2 sensors.
 Is there some logical disconnect here?

 You decide you want to tune your efi so it runs at 13.2:1 instead of 14.7:1.
 There goes 11% of your fuel economy.
-The fact is your engine will have the most complete burn @ 14.7:1 and that is where it should run for the best economy and drivability, just like the car and truck you went to the dealer in.
+The fact is your engine will have the most complete burn @ 14.7:1 and that is where it should run for the best economy and driveability, just like the car and truck you went to the dealer in.
 Programming and strategy for closed loop tuning is not the same as it would be for carburetion.

 Fast, accurate, advice from a friend that doesn't ask for money